kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

     EOF
     ```

-16. To expose the HTTPBin Deployment, create an APIRule custom resource.
+16. To expose the sample HTTPBin Deployment, create an APIRule custom resource.
     The APIRule appends the headers `X-CLIENT-SSL-CN: '%DOWNSTREAM_PEER_SUBJECT%'`, `X-CLIENT-SSL-ISSUER: '%DOWNSTREAM_PEER_ISSUER%'`, and `X-CLIENT-SSL-SAN: '%DOWNSTREAM_PEER_URI_SAN%'` to the request.
     These headers provide the upstream (your workload) with the downstream (authenticated client's) identity.
     This is optional configuration is commonly used in mTLS use cases.
+    For more information about these values, see [Envoy Access logging](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#access-logging)

     ```bash
     cat <<EOF | kubectl apply -f -